Rosuvastatin (By mouth)

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

 - Carefully follow your doctor's instructions about diet to lower your cholesterol.

 - Swallow the tablet whole.
 Do not crush, break, or chew it.

 - Swallow the capsule whole.
 Do not crush or chew it.
-If you have trouble swallowing, you may open it and mix the contents with 1 teaspoon of applesauce.
-Take this mixture right away.
+If you have trouble swallowing, you may open it and mix the contents with 1 teaspoon of soft food (including applesauce, or chocolate or vanilla pudding).
+Take this mixture within 1 hour, without chewing.
 Do not save the mixture for later use.
 Throw away any unused mixture.